anilgr/notes/README.md

 # notes
-A standalone offline first notes app for desktop created using ReactJS and ReduxJS
+An experiment with nuanced UI/UX ideas in a standalone offline first notes app created using ReactJS and ReduxJS.